CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 1. or wherever you saved sd-v1-4.ckpt

-!!! quote "Please install the propper package for your Architecture:"
+!!! quote "Select the propper Architecture"

     === "M1 arm64"